OrchardCMS/OrchardDoc/Documentation/Installing-Orchard.markdown

 * Updates for Orchard 1.1
     * 4-12-11:  Updated screens for 1.1 installation.
     * 3-14-11:  Added information about recipes in the setup screen.
+	* 4-15-14:	Updated info for 1.8 release.
+Updated some screenshots, requirements, .zip link and other minor changes.